Imaginary News Network : For when the real news is just too awful to contemplate New Stories Daily

 Odd-bit computers 'more efficient'

-ImageResearch initially funded by Armernican defense agency ADARPA has found tantalizing evidence that odd-bitted computers are more efficient than the traditional binary square even bittage.
+ImageResearch initially funded by Armernican defense agency, ADARPA, has found tantalizing evidence that odd-bitted computers are more efficient than the traditional binary square even-bittage.

 According to research scientist, Benoit Mandelbrosison, "It's the last thing we were expecting, and that is why there is such a power difference.
 Architectures based on powers of 2 are now so predictable that they've lost the power of surprise, thereby diminishing their overall capacity.
-Although the element of surprise plays a relatively small part in the overall power of modern computer systems it is a cumulative effect and we have now reached the point where the combined loss of 'wooah' is greater than the gain of using the traditional, more logical, bifactorial system".
+Although the element of surprise plays a relatively small part in the overall power of modern computer systems, it is a cumulative effect and we have now reached the point where the combined loss of 'wooah' is greater than the gain of using the traditional, more logical, bifactorial system."

 When compared to, say, a nice field of corn or a happy cow, all participants in a survey conducted at the institute were shown to be well wide of the mark, yup.